 However, having mysteriously having failed to win the attention of the Booker judges (I know – outrageous!), when I came to write my next book, I fancied a change.

-As a big reader of genre fiction, I was frustrated at the direction urban fantasy seemed to be taking post-Twilight (ie, drippy, moping women) and wanted to create the kind of book I, as a fan, wanted to read.
+As a big reader of genre fiction, I was frustrated at the direction a lot of urban fantasy seemed to be taking post-Twilight (ie, drippy, moping women, borderline abusive men) and wanted to create the kind of book I, as a fan, wanted to read.
+The kind of book my favourite genre authors – writers like Jim Butcher or Kelley Armstrong – wrote: where the characters were people you cared about, could relate to.
+Characters who, no matter how magical or fantastical their worlds, you could imagine yourself sharing a pint with down the pub.
 The result was Dark Dates, and I was thrilled with the positive reception the book – and its follow ups – got from readers who seemed to feel the same way I did!

 My favourite romance writers are the ones who address the reality that being single can, in fact, be extremely lonely and boring and there’s nothing to be ashamed of in that.
 It’s not anti-feminist to suggest that a lot of single women don’t actually want to be single, and don’t spend their lives in a blissful, giggling frenzy of shopping and cocktails.
-One of my favourite rom-coms is While You Were Sleeping, because you get a real sense of how properly lonely Sandra Bullock’s character is, which is surprisingly rare: it’s funny that even in a genre that is all about finding love, it’s still taboo to admit that being without it can make you miserable.
+One of my favourite rom-coms is While You Were Sleeping, because you get a real sense of how properly, long-term lonely Sandra Bullock’s character is, which is surprisingly rare in a rom-com: it’s odd that even in a genre that is all about finding love, it’s still taboo to admit that being without it can make you miserable.